LeviticusMB/bestest_sidebar_annihilator/README.md

 # Bestest Side-Bar Annihilator for Redmine

 This plugin adds a button that hides or shows Redmine's side-bar.
 No per-view/per-controller state, no `z-index` hacks that interferes with fullscreen views, no nonsense.
-When it's hidden, it stays hidden until you chose to show it again.
+When it's hidden, it stays hidden until you choose to show it again.

 Simple!